 Nerve conduction studies can differentiate between damage to the myelin sheath of the nerve (surrounding fatty coating) or damage to the axon (central portion) of the nerve.
-This is due to the myelin sheath being an insulator of the impulse and so damage to this part of the nerve causes significant decrease in the nerve conduction velocity.
+This is due to the myelin sheath being an insulator of the impulse and so damage to this part of the nerve causes a significant decrease in the nerve conduction velocity.
 If an impulse is considerably slower than normal, damage to the myelin sheath is present.
-If the nerve's response is decreased but at a normal speed, then damage to the nerve axon is present.
+If the nerve’s response is decreased but at a normal speed, then damage to the nerve axon is present.

 What happens during the test?

 Electrodes are attached to the skin using tape, velcro or a special paste.
 One of these is a pulse emitting electrode which is positioned directly over the nerve which is being tested.
 Recording electrodes are then positioned over the muscle(s) that the nerve supplies.